Yog9/Movie-Flex/README.md

 ### Getting Started
 Click the demo link or clone/download the repository on your local machine.
 Create a config folder inside the src folder.
-Inside config create a config.js file add the following snippet.
+Inside config create a config.js file add the following code snippet.

 `export const url_movie = 'https://api.themoviedb.org/3/movie';`